Why is Black Sabbath on my best 1,000 albums ever list?

 First of all, let’s talk about that album cover, which is one of the deep level creepiest album covers of all time.
-Which, when you’re a pre-teen kid growing up in the strip mall-drenched suburbs of Long Island, New York, seems next level bad ass.
+And which, when you’re a pre-teen kid growing up in the strip mall-drenched suburbs of Long Island, New York, seems next level bad ass.
 To quote Stephen King’s tongue in cheek line: dig the heaviness, man.

-This is the kind of album by a band with the kind of name that you use to freak out your parents, impress or disturb (ideally: both) your friends, and allows you to conjure up a vibe, a persona perhaps, that sets you apart from the other kids.
+Black Sabbath is the kind of album by a band with the kind of name that you use to freak out your parents, impress or disturb (ideally: both) your friends, and allows you to conjure up a vibe, a persona perhaps, that sets you apart from the other kids.
 I’m into this stuff, so watch out.

 But creepy/cool album cover art and a creepy/cool band name equate essentially to jack squat, as Matt Foley, Motivational Speaker might put it, if the music doesn’t hold up.

 For me, this is an album that absolutely deserves the honor of being called “heavy metal,” an amorphous and loosely defined sub-genre that’s usually harder to nail down than you might think.
 But on songs like “The Wizard” and the nine-minute plus “Wasp / Behind the Wall of Sleep / Bassically / N.I.B.” we’re treated to timeless heavy metal guitar riffs that are iconic: slow, sludgy, muddy, and deep level kick ass.
 In other words: heavy.